Computationally efficient Gauss-Newton reinforcement learning for model predictive control: Introduction

-Different update rules were proposed in the past to improve the data efficiency. \citet{Kakade_NaturalPolicyGradient_2001} introduces the natural policy gradient, which scales the policy gradient by the inverse of the Fisher information matrix.
+Different update rules were proposed in the past to improve data efficiency. \citet{Kakade_NaturalPolicyGradient_2001} introduces the natural policy gradient, which scales the policy gradient by the inverse of the Fisher information matrix.
 Although being limited to linear convergence, it often shows overall practical improvement.
 Further improvement is obtained via quasi-Newton approaches with a superlinear convergence rate as proposed in \citet{furmstonApproximateNewtonMethods2016}, \citet{jhaQuasiNewtonTrustRegion2020}, and \citet{kordabadQuasiNewtonIterationDeterministic2022}.
 With a special focus on MPC policies, \citet{brandnerReinforcedModelPredictive2024b} propose a tailored algorithm that reduces the number of updates significantly.
-However, the second-order policy derivative with respect to its parameters needs to be computed. \citet{brandnerReinforcedModelPredictive2024b} show that the second-order derivative of MPC policies can be obtained by the solution of a linear system of equations.
+However, the second-order policy derivative \reviewed{of the MPC policy} with respect to its parameters needs to be computed. \citet{brandnerReinforcedModelPredictive2024b} show that the second-order derivative of MPC policies can be obtained by the solution of a linear system of equations.
 Unfortunately, the right-hand side of the linear system involves third-order derivatives of the MPC's Lagrangian with respect to all primal-dual variables, which can be computationally demanding and memory intensive, especially for high dimensional and highly nonlinear system models.

-Lastly, it needs to be said that all considered update rules, regardless if first or second-order, require to compute expected values over the distribution of states that appear under closed-loop operation, and further assume perfect knowledge of the action-value function, which evaluates how good a certain action in a given state is, when following the present policy.
-In practice however, these expected values can typically only be estimated empirically by a sufficiently large set of closed-loop samples, whereas the action-value function can only be approximated.
-Both factors contribute to the fact that the gradient and the Hessian cannot be computed perfectly, which can lead to unstable training especially if the Hessian eigenvalues are estimated wrongly.
+Lastly, all considered update rules, regardless if first or second-order, require to compute expected values and further assume perfect knowledge of the action-value function, which evaluates how good a certain action in a given state is, when following the present policy.
+In practice however, these expected values and the action-value function can only be approximated.
+Both factors contribute to the fact that the gradient and the Hessian cannot be computed perfectly, which can lead to unstable training.